Chami-03/Portfolio/README.md

 🚀 Chamikara Wijerathne – Aspiring Business Analyst / Data Analyst Portfolio

-This repository hosts a modern, single-page portfolio website for Chamikara Wijerathne, an IT undergraduate specializing in Business Analysis and Data Analysis.
+This repository hosts a modern, single-page portfolio website for Chamikara Wijerathne, an IT undergraduate specializing in Information Systems Engineering.
 The design combines Neumorphism and Glassmorphism, featuring a dynamic theme toggle and an interactive 3D skill cube.

 🌟 Key Features